fiftydinar/gidro-os/README.md

 - Enabled num-lock by default
 - Set font hinting to "None"
 - Force font hinting to be manual, instead of automatic based on display resolution
-- Set Nokia Pure Text font as default
+- Set Nokia Pure Text font as the default
+- Set Source Code Pro font as the monospace default (Gnome <=47 monospace font)
 - Set a beautiful Symbian^3 picture as a wallpaper, including dark variant
 - [Set light & dark theme to AdwGtk3 for GTK3 applications](https://github.com/lassekongo83/adw-gtk3) (to make Adwaita design more consistent)
 - [Use MoreWaita icon pack](https://github.com/somepaulo/MoreWaita) (to extend Adwaita theme icon language)